Hans Filbinger: Subsequent events

 Stasi document P3333 reveals that Filbinger had been spied on since the end of the 1960s.
 Note that the use of the word Fascist adheres to usage prevalent in Communist states.

 Filbinger's case sparks controversy even to this day.

 On 16 September 2003, a day after his 90th birthday, Filbinger was honoured by a reception at Ludwigsburg Palace.
 The 130 guests included most government ministers of Baden-Württemberg and his successors Lothar Späth and Erwin Teufel.
 Protests accompanied the Ludwigsburg reception and had previously resulted in the cancelling in of a similar reception in Filbinger's home town Freiburg.

-Filbinger has been elected to the Federal Convention as a representative of Baden-Würrtemberg's parliament in 1959, 1969, 1974, 1994, 1999, and 2004.
+Filbinger has been elected to the Federal Convention as a representative of Baden-Württemberg's parliament in 1959, 1969, 1974, 1994, 1999, and 2004.
 The last occasion in 2004 caused controversy, as SPD, Greens, PDS, the German PEN and the Central Council of Jews in Germany protested this choice.
 However, on 31 March 2004, all candidates, including Filbinger, were unanimously confirmed by all parties in the state parliament, including the SPD and Green groupings.

 Filbinger died on 1 April 2007 in Freiburg im Breisgau.

 On 11 April 2007, Günther Oettinger, at that time the Minister President of Baden-Württemberg, held a controversial eulogy during the memorial service for his predecessor.
 In his speech Oettinger described Filbinger as "not a National-Socialist" but "an opponent of the Nazi regime", who could flee the constraints of the regime as little as million others".
 About Filbinger's role as navy judge, Oettiner pointed out that no one lost his life because of a verdict by Filbinger and had not the power and freedom supposed by his critics.
 Oettinger was subsequently accused by politicians and the media of diminishing the significance of the Nazi dictatorship.
 German Chancellor Angela Merkel reacted with public admonishment, stating that she would have preferred if "the critical questions" would have been raised.
 Oettinger was also criticized by opposition politicians and the Central Council of Jews; some of his critics even called for his demission.

 Oettinger at first defended his speech but added that he regretted any "misunderstanding" about his eulogy, but did not withdraw his comments on Filbinger's past.
 However, on April 16 he distanced himself from his comments.